 While it might seem harmless to pour your melted grease down the garbage disposal, you’re unknowingly forming a dangerous clog.
 Once the liquid grease is allowed to congeal, it’s only a matter of time before it hardens on the side of the pipes and forms a clog.

-No matter how you prepare your potatoes, you should never dump the potato peels down your garbage disposal.
+No matter how you prepare your potatoes, you should never put potato peels down the garbage disposal.
 The heavy starch from the potato peels can turn into a thick paste that can both cause the disposal blades to stick, as well as get stuck in your drain pipe.
 It's incredibly difficult to get rid of this residue, and it can easily catch additional residue that goes down your drain, creating an even larger blockage.
 On top of that, the peels themselves can also collect in the drainpipe, which eventually creates a clog.
 The best approach is to put potato peels into a plastic grocery bag and toss them in your garbage can.

 Corn on the Cob